Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 *N.B.
 This plugin only works for video sharing on a single GPU.
 For sharing over the network you will need to use a solution like [`NDI`](https://www.ndi.tv/sdk/).*

+## Registration
+- To download the `Livestreaming Toolkit` you need to `Register`.
+- Simply input your email address and you will receive an invitation to download

 ## Plugin Download